Home Contact Links

 Iain McGilchrist The Master and his Emissary

-In his 2009 book The Master and his Emissary The Divided Brain and the making of the western world, former pyschiatrist Dr Iain McGilchrist raises some challenging questions about the nature of conciousness and how we think today.
-Blinkered left hemisphere training, for example, renders students functionally blind to alternative ways of looking at problems.
-The left hemisphere simply blocks out everything that doesn't fit with its take.
-Many scientists, with their narrow, specialised training, may not be able to see what to a non-expert is obvious.
-He argues that they will probably be the last to see a paradigm shift in the making.
+In his 2009 book The Master and His Emissary: The Divided Brain and the Making of the Western World, former psychiatrist Dr Iain McGilchrist raises challenging questions about the nature of consciousness and how we think today.
+Blinkered left hemisphere training, for example, can render students functionally blind to alternative ways of approaching problems.
+The left hemisphere tends to block out anything that does not fit with its preferred framework.
+As a result, many scientists, with narrow and highly specialised training, may fail to see what is obvious to a non-expert.
+McGilchrist argues that they will likely be among the last to recognise a paradigm shift while it is already underway.

 “Our culture is becoming more autistic.”